Rimo massif

-Geography

-It lies in the northern part of the remote Rimo Muztagh, a subrange of the Karakoram range.
-It is located about 20 km northeast of the snout of the Siachen Glacier and is the world's 71st highest mountain.
+The Rimo massif lies in the northern part of the remote Rimo Muztagh, a subrange of the Karakoram range.
+It is located about 20 km northeast of the snout of the Siachen Glacier and its main summit, Rimo I (alternatively Rimo Kangri I) is the world's 71st highest mountain with an elevation of 7385 m.
+The massif heads the large Central Rimo Glacier (on the north side) and South Rimo Glacier (on the east side), as well as the smaller North Terong Glacier (on the west side).

 Rimo means "striped mountain".
-The Rimo Glacier, originating here, drains to the Shyok river.
+The Rimo Glacier, drains to the Shyok river.
 Due to its remote location in the heart of the eastern Karakoram, Rimo was little-known and almost entirely unvisited until the twentieth century.
 Explorers Filippo De Filippi and Philip and Jenny Visser visited the area in 1914 and 1929 respectively.
-Adding to its isolation is the unsettled political and military situation between India and Pakistan in the region, especially on the nearby Siachen Glacier.
+Adding to its isolation is the unsettled political and military situation between India and Pakistan in the region, especially the conflict around the nearby Siachen Glacier.
 This means that India controls access to the massif.

-Rimo massif
+Peaks

 The Rimo massif consists of six peaks sharing the Rimo name.
 In addition to Rimo I, they are:

 Rimo II is a minor subpeak located about 150 m northeast of Rimo I, on its north ridge.
 The others are more independent peaks further north.
-Rimo III is the 98th highest mountain in the world (Rimo II is unranked, lacking sufficient prominence).

-The massif heads the large Central Rimo Glacier (on the north side) and South Rimo Glacier (on the east side), as well as the smaller North Terong Glacier (on the west side).